 Students in the Civil Engineering MS program pay a $16 equipment fee each semester that they are enrolled.
 Part-time students pay $8 per semester.

-INDEPENDENT LEARNINGA research or design project serves as the independent learning experience for thesis students.
-Nonthesis students are required to take at least one of the courses marked with an asterisk (*), denoting an independent learning experience from the program's tracks, and a comprehensive exam.
+Independent LearningA research or design project serves as the independent learning experience for thesis students.
+Nonthesis students are required to take at least one course with a research project and submit an end-of-program portfolio.

 For information on general UCF graduate admissions requirements that apply to all prospective students, please visit the Admissions section of the Graduate Catalog.
 Applicants must apply online.
 All requested materials must be submitted by the established deadline.